nicolas-ferrada/mycustomnotes_website/README.md

 Most importantly, I've learned a lot during this year-long project, and I'm confident that I won't repeat the mistakes I've made.
 However, I would definitely not recommend using a learning project to create a final product.

-## Mayor known issues with the project
+## Mayor known issues
-As the story mentions, this project started as a learning project in 2022.
-Therefore, the software foundations are inconsistent, and good programming practices were not developed from the start.
-This has made the project unsustainable for the long term for the following main reasons:
+The software foundations are inconsistent since started as a tutorial project, and good programming practices were not developed from the start.
+This has made the project unsustainable for the long term.

+#### **State management**
-- **State management:** Since after I dropped the tutorial, I believed I would finish the project within a few months, I decided that refactoring the existing code would be a waste of time.
-Consequently, I continued using stateful widgets and setState.
+After a lot of coding, I believed I would finish the project within a few months, I decided that refactoring the existing code would be a waste of time.
 This turned out to be a poor decision and is the primary reason why the project lacks scalability.

+#### **Boilerplate code**
-- **Boilerplate code:** There is a significant amount of boilerplate code in some of the most critical parts of the project.
-This is primarily due to the absence of a clear state management system, which did the development more difficult.
+There is a significant amount of boilerplate code in some critical parts of the project.
+This is primarily due to the absence of a clear state management system.

+#### **Testing**
-- **Testing:** No testing beyond using real devices was performed, mainly because of the issues described in the story and the state management problem.
-I only realized the importance of testing much later in the project, and by then, it was too late.
+No testing beyond using real devices was performed.
+I realized the importance of testing much later in the project, and by then, it was too late.

 ## Future of the project
 It has been decided that this project is solely for learning purposes, so I will not be updating it beyond fixing bugs or implementing small features in the near future.